Great Pyrenees Dog: Breed Info, Pictures, Characteristics & Facts

 The Great Pyrenees are known for their regal yet kind expression and their majestic stance.
 They are large dogs that can average 100 pounds, although much of that can be found in their thick double coats.
 They are usually all white and sometimes have badger (patches of color found at the base of the tail and on the head), gray, tan or reddish-brown markings.

-The Great Pyrenees is a very mellow breed that isn’t terribly excitable and is healthy and robust, with a large dog’s average lifespan.
+The Great Pyrenees is a very mellow breed that is healthy and robust and has a large dog’s average lifespan.
 They are a challenge to train due to their independent nature, which also affects their sociability as they are very reserved towards anyone and anything outside of their family.
+Early socialization is essential for the Great Pyrenees to build their confidence and for them to get along with other animals.
+Take your time to learn what training methods work for Great Pyrenees to make it enjoyable for you and your pup.

 3 Little-Known Facts About the Great Pyrenees